Carl Frederick Holden: Interwar period

 Holden was transferred to the destroyer Mahan under lieutenant commander Aubrey W. Fitch in early 1921 and took part in operations in the Caribbean and Panama Canal Zone.
-He was ordered back to the United States Naval Academy in Annapolis, Maryland in June 1922 and entered the one-year postgraduate course in Communication Engineering.
-Upon the graduation in August 1923, he was sent to the Harvard University and earned a Master's degree in electrical communications one year later.
+He was ordered back to the United States Naval Academy in Annapolis, Maryland, in June 1922 and entered the one-year postgraduate course in Communication Engineering.
+Upon the graduation in August 1923, he was sent to Harvard University and earned a Master's degree in electrical communications one year later.

-In September 1924, Holden was assigned to the staff of Commander, Destroyer Squadrons, Scouting Fleet under Rear admiral Noble E. Irwin aboard squadron's flagship, light cruiser Concord.
+In September 1924, Holden was assigned to the staff of commander, Destroyer Squadrons, Scouting Fleet under Rear Admiral Noble E. Irwin aboard squadron's flagship, light cruiser Concord.
 He assumed duty as squadron radio officer and Irwin's aide and participated in the naval operations in the Atlantic Ocean until November 1927.
-Admiral Irwin was meanwhile appointed Chief of Naval mission to Brazil and offered Holden to join his staff.
-Holden accepted new assignment and was promoted to Lieutenant commander.
+Admiral Irwin was meanwhile appointed chief of naval mission to Brazil and offered Holden to join his staff.
+Holden accepted new assignment and was promoted to lieutenant commander.

 He served as a member of the naval mission under admiral Irwin until February 1931 and participated in the planning and execution of training for the Brazilian Navy.
 Holden was subsequently assigned to battleship Arizona under Captain Charles S. Freeman and served as ship's communications officer during the patrols in the Pacific Ocean.

-In January 1933, Holden was appointed commanding officer of destroyer Tarbell and for next two years participated in the naval operations with Destroyer Division 3 of the Scouting Force in Atlantic, before switched to Pacific ocean in late 1934.
-He was ordered to Pearl Harbor, Hawaii in January 1935 and assumed duty as District Communications Officer on the staff of Commandant, Fourteenth Naval District under Rear admiral Harry E. Yarnell.
+In January 1933, Holden was appointed commanding officer of destroyer Tarbell and for next two years participated in the naval operations with Destroyer Division 3 of the Scouting Force in Atlantic, before switched to Pacific Ocean in late 1934.
+He was ordered to Pearl Harbor, Hawaii, in January 1935 and assumed duty as district communications officer on the staff of commandant, Fourteenth Naval District under Rear Admiral Harry E. Yarnell.
 Holden then commanded Pacific Fleet's replenishment oiler Ramapo from the end of April to June 1936, before he was appointed navigator aboard battleship Idaho under Captain Harvey Delano.

-Holden was promoted to Commander on June 30, 1937 and transferred to Washington, D.C., where he was assigned to the Office of the Chief of Naval Operations.
-While in this capacity, he was appointed Director of Radio shore activities in the Office of Naval Communications under Rear admiral Charles E. Courtney.
+Holden was promoted to commander on June 30, 1937, and transferred to Washington, D.C., where he was assigned to the Office of the Chief of Naval Operations.
+While in this capacity, he was appointed director of radio shore activities in the Office of Naval Communications under Rear Admiral Charles E. Courtney.

 In September 1940, Holden was ordered to the Puget Sound Naval Shipyard at Bremerton, Washington, where he joined battleship Pennsylvania located there for overhaul.
 He was appointed ships's executive officer under Captain Charles M. Cooke Jr. and took part in the patrol cruises with the Pacific Fleet off the coast of Hawaii and California.